Quantum Mechanics as Defect Migration: Schrödinger Equation & Spin from FCC Lattice

 A positive tetrahedral defect (particle) and a negative tetrahedral defect (antiparticle)

 are opposite orientations of the same topological structure.
-When they meet at the same
+When they occupy adjacent

-lattice site, the result is complete cancellation: every K = 4 bond converts to K = 12.
+toward the shared boundary.
+The result is complete cancellation: every K = 4 bond

-The defect disappears entirely.
-The energy released is the sum of both defects’ disrupted
+The energy released is the sum of both defects’ disrupted bond-states:

 E